 UPDATED: Aug 12, 2020

-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident life insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
+We partner with top life insurance providers.
 This doesn’t influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
-Our goal is to be an objective, third-party resource for everything life insurance related.
+Our goal is to be an objective, third-party resource for everything life insurance-related.
 We update our site regularly, and all content is reviewed by life insurance experts.

 The Florida law allows life insurance companies to only utilize foreign travel information in the underwriting of life insurance applications if the company can demonstrate travelers to a specific destination constitute an actuarially supportable class.
 However, at the recent request of one life insurance company, The Florida Office of Insurance Regulation has issued an order granting a variance for travel to Iraq and Afghanistan based on the “increased risk of death.”

 So this means Florida residents can expect to once again answer questions regarding their foreign travel plans on their life insurance applications.
 The order is set to expire in February of 2010.